dmachlanski/CE888_2022/lecture4/slides.md

 \end{tabular}
 \end{table}

-But we observe only one outcome!
+Observed and unobserved outcomes are **factuals** and **counterfactuals** respectively.

-This is known as the fundamental problem of causal inference.
-We cannot *know* the difference.
-But we can **approximate** it.
+Missing counterfactuals: This is known as the fundamental problem of causal inference.
+We cannot *observe* the difference, but we can **approximate** it.

 ## Treatment Effect
 Let us define the **true** outcome $\mathcal{Y}_t^{(i)}$ of individual $(i)$ that received treatment $t \in \{0, 1\}$.
 The Individual Treatment Effect (ITE) is then defined as follows:

 $$ITE^{(i)} = \mathcal{Y}_1^{(i)} - \mathcal{Y}_0^{(i)}$$